prototowb/AEM-Ace/README.md

 ### Server-side configuration

-1. Create a Sanity token with write access.
+1. Create Sanity tokens with write access.
-2. Add environment variable `SANITY_WRITE_TOKEN` in your Vercel project settings (and locally when testing functions).
+2. Add environment variables (locally and in Vercel):
+   - `SANITY_CONTRIBUTER_TOKEN` (minimal write; used for question submissions as drafts)
+   - `SANITY_EDITOR_TOKEN` (broader write; used for vote create/update/delete, also fallback for submissions)
 3. Ensure the `questionSubmission` schema exists in your Sanity Studio (this repo exports it in `sanity-schema.js`).

 ### How it works